Windows icons locations. Where are the default icons stored?

 %systemroot%\system32\mstsc.exe

-Mstsc.exe holds a few other network-related icons but also includes other icons like a speaker, a microphone, and the Windows 8 logo.
+Mstsc.exe holds a few network-related icons but also includes other icons like a speaker, a microphone, and the Windows 8 logo.

 Icons stored in the mstsc.exe file